International Travel and COVID-19

 Terrorism

 There is a threat of terrorism in Europe.
 Terrorist attacks have occurred in a number of European cities.
-There is a potential for other violent incidents.
+Terrorist attacks could occur at any time.

 Targets could include: